WVURAIL/dspira/_posts/2020-07-26-HornOperation_Calibration.md

    5. Switch the display to `Cold Calibration` and the integration to `Short Integration`.

    6. Point the telescope at open sky.
-Continue to re-direct it until you find a patch of sky that does not show any hydrogen peak near 1420.4 MHz.
+Keep redirecting it until you find sky without a hydrogen peak near 1420.4 MHz.
 After doing so, switch to `Long Integration`.

    7. Wait for the graph to settle to a steady display.
 Then switch the `Spectrum Display` to `Spectrum with Calibration`.
 DO NOT MOVE THE TELESCOPE UNTIL THE SPECTRUM DISPLAYED HAS BEE CHANGED TO `Spectrum with calibration`.